memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 $
 ```

-In the `Encrypting-PythonAES` directory there is the Python Script to encrypt the firmware, after compiling in the build directory we have the application firmware called `app.bin`, we will start the python Script from make so that the encryption of our image is performed:
+In the `Encrypting-PythonAES` directory there is the Python Script to encrypt the firmware, after compiling in the build directory we have the application firmware called `app.bin`, we will start the python script from make so that the encryption of our image is performed:

 ```shell
 $ make encryption